Use Metal Binder Jetting for Fast and Affordable Metal Parts

 This table depicts the general tolerances for Metal Binder Jetting.
 Stresses during the build and other geometry considerations may cause deviation in tolerances and flatness.
 Part designs with thicker geometries, flat or broad parts, and parts with uneven wall thicknesses may be prone to significant deviations or warp.
 Improved tolerances may be possible with a manual quote review, after successful completion of a prototype build, and must be approved on a case-by-case basis.
 General tolerances apply before secondary finishing or post-processing unless otherwise specified.
 Please check out Xometry's Manufacturing Standards for more information on tolerances per process.

-How Metal Binder Jetting Works
+What is the Metal Binder Jetting Process

-Metal binder jetting is an additive metal printing technology that builds metal parts from a CAD file in a multi-step process.
+Metal binder jetting is an additive manufacturing metal printing technology that builds metal parts from a CAD file in a multi-step process.
 Binder jet machines first fuse layers of metal powder together with a binding agent.
 Once the part is bound, the resulting shape is called a green part and is left to cure.
 The cured form is then put into a furnace to sinter or be infiltrated with bronze.

 Since binder jet parts are supported by unused powder on all sides of the part, this eliminates or minimizes the need for post-processing.
 Note that since most binder jet parts must undergo a furnace stage, parts are prone to shrinkage, are slightly porous, and fine features may not survive.
 Engineers should design binder jet parts with design-for-manufacturing principles in mind.